icodepixels/bolster/README.md

-# Vue Local Dev and Vue Test Utils with Axios
+# Bolster - Vue with Axios & Mirage

 This Vue app is set up with Mirage for both local development and UI testing with Vue Test Utils.